 Dr. David Kirschner

-Dr. David Kirschner earned his PhD in sociology in 2014 from Nanyang Technological University in sunny Singapore, where he lived for four years.
-His thesis, "Gameplay Socialization: Meaning-making, Player-computer, and Player-player Interaction in Digital Games," explores how novices experience socialization into the virtual environments of popular video games.
+Dr. David Kirschner earned his PhD in Sociology in 2014 from Nanyang Technological University in Singapore.
+His dissertation, "Gameplay Socialization: Meaning-making, Player-computer, and Player-player Interaction in Digital Games," explores how novices experience socialization into the virtual environments of popular video games.
 How do they make sense of unfamiliar digital worlds and game rules?
 What stages comprise gameplay socialization?
 What roles do non-human interactants play in the learning process?
 How do players handle increasing complexity in digital gameplay?
 The answers to these questions outline an argument for the serious study of digital games, and digital media more broadly, in everyday life.
+This focus is reflected in his research and teaching.

-Kirschner has published research in various outlets, including the journals Symbolic Interaction and Simulation & Gaming, in edited books, and conference proceedings.
-He regularly presents at academic conferences, including annual meetings of the Society for the Study of Symbolic Interaction, Southern Sociological Society and Digital Games Research Association.
+Kirschner has published research in various outlets, including the journals Symbolic Interaction and Simulation & Gaming, edited books such as Role-Playing Game Studies, and conference proceedings of the Digital Games Research Association and other professional organizations.
+He regularly presents at annual meetings of the Society for the Study of Symbolic Interaction and the Southern Sociological Society.

 - Doctorate – sociology – Nanyang Technological University, Singapore